jundalisay/superbnetlify/content/en/research/spinoza/simple-ethics/part-1/propositions-1-8.md

 1. Substance is by nature prior to its modifications.

-2. Two substances, whose attributes are different, have nothing in common.
+2. Two substances have nothing in common if their attributes are different.
 - For each must exist in itself, and be conceived through itself.
 - In other words, the conception of one does not imply the conception of the other.